US home construction rises third straight month in December - KRDO

 AP Business Writer

 SILVER SPRING, Md.
-(AP) — Construction of new homes in the U.S. rose for the third consecutive month in December and data released Wednesday suggests that the frantic pace of building will continue this year.
-The December increase left home construction at a seasonally adjusted annual rate of 1.70 million units, the Commerce Department reported Wednesday.
+(AP) — Construction of new homes in the U.S. rose again in December as builders ramp up projects amid a persistent shortage of homes.
+The December increase left home construction at a seasonally adjusted annual rate of 1.70 million units, the Commerce Department reported Wednesday, the third straight monthly gain.
 Applications for building permits, which can forecast future activity, rose a whopping 9.1% to a seasonally-adjusted rate of 1.87 million units.
 Both starts and permits topped expectations.
 Analysts surveyed by FactSet were expecting 1.65 million starts and 1.70 million permit applications. applications.